 The United States of Dental Assisting

-It’s a good time to be a dental assistant!
-Dental assisting is a fast-growing profession, and there are many jobs available in a variety of settings.
-Many dental practices are actively looking to hire dental assistants, so there are a lot of opportunities.
-In fact, the U.S. Bureau of Labor Statistics estimates there are more than 56,000 job openings for dental assistants each year.
+Dental assisting is a growing profession, and there are many jobs available in a variety of settings.
+Many dental practices are actively looking to hire dental assistants.
+As of June 2024, the American Dental Association Health Policy Institute reports that 37.5% of dentist are looking to hire dental assistants.
+The U.S. Bureau of Labor Statistics estimates there are nearly 55,000 job openings for dental assistants each year.
 Dental assistants are in demand!

 If you’re new to dental assisting or considering becoming a dental assistant, you may be wondering how to get started.
 Do you have to go to a dental assistant school?
 Can you be trained on the job?
 What are you allowed to do as a dental assistant?
 We answer all those questions, and more!